by Rachel Wang

 It is, however, essential to note the unique challenge posed by writing about photography, particularly when one’s expertise lies in the ancient realm of traditional printmaking.
-But it’s a worthy effort, as Stephen Shore notes in his seminal work, The Nature of Photographs:
+But it’s a worthy effort, as Stephen Shore notes in his seminal work, The Nature of Photographs: “Japanese woodblock prints use the frame in a way that is more reminiscent of photographs than of Western painting […] Perhaps by examining what gives these prints their sense of photographic framing we can clarify what photographic framing is.”
+This parallel between the framing techniques in ukiyo-e and photography provides an exciting, albeit challenging point of departure when approaching the body of work in the present book.

 The city of Edo (Tokyo) stands as a testament to the transformative power of time.
-Once a bastion of the “chonin”—the burgeoning merchant class—it played host to the birth of ukiyo-e, literally “Pictures of the Floating World.”
+Once a bastion of the chonin—the burgeoning merchant class—it played host to the birth of ukiyo-e, literally “Pictures of the Floating World.”

 The Floating World was a peculiar oasis within the landscape of Edo.
-While the Tokugawa Shogunate despised the “chonin”, viewing their newfound wealth and influence with suspicion, it granted the creation of an excluded pleasure district, a veritable sanctuary from the rigid conventions of feudal Japan.
-Here, “geishas” danced to the rhythm of the “shamisen”, “kabuki” theatre dazzled with its colourful tapestry of drama, and artists painted the scenes of revelry to be imprinted and distributed on paper.
-This was the stage upon which ukiyo-e was born, shaped by the unconventional forms of theatre, literature, and the milieu of the “chonin” class.
+While the Tokugawa Shogunate despised the chonin, viewing their newfound wealth and influence with suspicion, it granted the creation of an excluded pleasure district, a veritable sanctuary from the rigid conventions of feudal Japan.
+Here, geishas danced to the rhythm of the shamisen, kabuki theatre dazzled with its colourful tapestry of drama, and artists painted the scenes of revelry to be imprinted and distributed on paper.
+This was the stage upon which ukiyo-e was born, shaped by the unconventional forms of theatre, literature, and the milieu of the chonin class.

 However, as history would have it, ukiyo-e came under the critical eye of censorship in the late 1700s.
 Despite these societal pressures, the legacy of ukiyo-e and the spirit of the Floating World remained undeterred, persisting even today in the works of contemporary artists like Ikladi.
 Looking at the photographs through the lens of this history, we witness an intriguing dialogue between the ukiyo-e of yore and the photography of the present.
 Both the ukiyo-e masters and Ikladi capture the fleeting, transient moments of human existence.

-The impact of “Japonism” on photography is nothing new or unique.
+The impact of Japonism on photography is nothing new or unique.
 According to James W. Ellis:

 “Immediately after the opening of Japan, a tidal wave of imports flooded European shores.
 Japanese bric-à-brac, craftwork, and art objects became ubiquitous.
 They were in every ethnographic museum, art gallery, curiosité shop, and private collection in London and Paris. […] Ukiyo-e prints arrived in Europe at the precise moment early French modernists were initiating a revolution in the arts.
 Modern artists challenged the assumption that images should be veristic and moved beyond the limitations of painting and sculpture to explore other media, such as experimental printmaking.
 Emulating Japanese aesthetics and methods seemed like one avenue to achieve modern art’s goals.”